mustafaersoyer/repl/apps/docs/docs/editor/custom-domain.md

 # Add a custom domain

-You can bind a custom domain to your typebot in the "Share" tab.
+You can bind a custom domain to your bot in the "Share" tab.

 <img
   src="/img/custom-domain/add-domain.png"